By Frances Bueno – Clinical Hypnotherapist

 Your weight loss success has little or nothing to do with willpower.
 Willpower is not a good strategy because if you need to use willpower then you must be trying to do something you don’t want to do.
 Because when you do things that you want to do it doesn’t require willpower.

 You need to change your way of thinking and this is where hypnotherapy is the best tool to do this.
 To lose weight and then maintain your new weight you need to form new food behaviours and habits.
 You need to change your relationship to food.
 You need to think differently about yourself.
 And as you’ve already experienced these sorts of changes may never happen if you can’t erase your current thoughts, behaviours and beliefs.
-And because hypnotherapy taps into the subconscious part of your mind, where these negative thoughts are help, it can erase them and reprogram the new beliefs and habits you want.
+And because hypnotherapy taps into the subconscious part of your mind, where these negative thoughts are helpful, it can erase them and reprogram the new beliefs and habits you want.
 Then you as I mentioned earlier you won’t need willpower.

 ROADBLOCK #4 – The Voice In Your Head